|The pilot boat. A pilot boards the ship to assist in getting the ship away from the pier, a common occurrence in most ports.|

 That’s not to say anything negative about that life of leisure and familiar creature comforts one may acquire living in a nice condo in their home country.
 For most retires that type of life fulfills all of their needs and goals.

 For many reasons we chose a different path that few would desire or attempt to tackle with the endless nuances and adjustments necessary to make it work and, most of all, to be happy.
-Isn’t that what’s its all about?
-Being happy.
+Isn’t that what it’s all about?
+Being happy?

 And, we are happy living this peculiar life on the move never doubting for a moment, that we did the right thing.

 |Finally, we made our way out to sea.|